 In an update today, BitMEX deputy-COO Vivien Khoo, clarified that, “Most BitMEX users were affected by this action.”

-One analyst believes that this could be upwards of 30,000 unique emails.
+Analysts believe that this could be upwards of 30,000 unique emails

 The exchange provided more information as to how the mistake was made.
 It said that it created an in-house system to handle the sending out of emails but hadn’t sent an email to its entire user base since 2017.
 Initially, it realized the email would take 10 hours to send with its current processes, so it quickly rewrote some code to send it out in batches.
 However, the code was not reviewed and put the majority of emails in the “To” field, exposing them to other users receiving the same email.